Teenoso: 1984: four-year-old season

 The ground was also firm at Ascot Racecourse in late July, when Teenoso started at odds of 13/2 against twelve opponents in Britain's most prestigious weight-for-age race, the King George VI and Queen Elizabeth Stakes.
 The race attracted a strong field including the 1983 winner Time Charter (who started favourite), Darshaan, Sun Princess, Tolomeo and Sadler's Wells.
 Piggott sent Teenoso into the lead from the start and set a strong gallop alongside His Honour, who was in the race to set the pace for Sun Princess.
 Teenoso turned into the straight with a half length lead and then broke clear of his opponents to establish a clear advantage.
 Sadler's Wells emerged as his only serious challenger and reduced the margin to a length entering the final furlong, but Teenoso pulled away again to win by two and a half lengths.
 The winning time of 2:27.95 was the second fastest in the race's history.
+Racing observer Brough Scott called the colt "as true a champion as that much misused word can muster", assessed him as the best mile and a half horse in Europe and opined that this victory gave the lie to claims that Teenoso's Derby success the previous year was merely a fluke achieved in very heavy conditions.

 Teenoso was then aimed at the Prix de l'Arc de Triomphe at Longchamp in October.
 He was the 9/4 favourite in the ante-post betting lists when he suffered a slight injury to his right foreleg three days before the race.
 He was withdrawn from the race on veterinary advice and retired to stud.